Javed owns at least 260 properties in the UK

 Of these companies, ZTS Properties LTD has most assets -- GBP 73.15 million equivalent to Tk 1,025 crore.

-This company saw its assets grow by 3.03 million pounds last year and has 2.5 million pounds deposits in the bank.
+This company saw its assets grow by 3.03 million pounds last year and has 2.5 million pounds worth of bank deposits.

-ZTS Properties Ltd also owns most flats and homes -- a total of 179 of the 260 properties publicly listed on the UK government websites belong to this company.
+ZTS Properties Ltd also owns most flats and homes -- 179 of the 260 properties publicly listed on the UK government websites belong to this company.

-In total, the eight companies have assets worth Tk 2,423 crores, according to their financial statements filed at the end of the fiscal year 2022.
+The eight companies have assets worth Tk 2,423 crore, according to their financial statements filed at the end of the fiscal year 2022.

 Of his 260 properties, 155 are in London and 30 in Liverpool.
 The rest are scattered across Slough, Salford, Gillingham, Bromley, Camberley, Sheffield, Manchester, Leeds, Wembley, Tunbridge Wells, Dartford, Uxbridge, Stevenage, Sevenoaks, Romford, Islington, Chelmsford, Birmingham, Upminster, Reading, Harrow, Fleet and Barnet.